 The Louisville Preservation Fund – now Vital Sites – was established as a 501(c)(3) in 2014 as a revolving fund focused on historic properties in Louisville.
 East Broadway Row is our first major project, and its success will serve as a demonstration vehicle for future revolving fund projects.
-We will leverage resources from private developers, private landowners, and nonprofits to formulate creative solutions for the reuse and preservation of historic structures.
-We launched this project in October 2017.
+We leveraged resources from private developers, private landowners, and nonprofits to formulate a creative solution for the reuse and preservation of these historic structures.
+We launched the project in October 2017.
 View photos from our media event held October 9th, 2017.
 View photos from our Hard Hat Tour event held March 3, 2018.
 The first 2 houses were listed for sale in fall 2018.
-As of May 2019, all 5 houses had been sold.
+As of May 2019, all 5 houses had been sold to new families.
 Our first project is complete!
+See more photos from East Broadway Row on our Instagram page!

 As part of the historic renovation, we worked with the Kentucky State Historic Preservation Office to ensure architectural details are preserved according to the Secretary of the Interior’s Standards and utilized state historic tax credits as an incentive for prospective homebuyers.
 All five houses were certified!
 Revitalizing vacant properties maintains the character of the neighborhood and streetscape, brings residents back to the community, and recognizes the value of these historic houses.

 After completion of this project, Vital Sites will have a basic operating procedure to replicate this model on similar undervalued and at-risk historic structures.
 East Broadway Row will serve as an example of how developers can work cooperatively with property owners and nonprofits to ensure preservation of historic properties in our community.